 This article describes how to configure Exchange email service to Outlook for iOS.

-Remote configuration of the Outlook app is possible using the managed app configurations which are part of the Miradore Enterprise subscription.
+Remote configuration of the Outlook app is possible using the managed app configurations which are part of the Miradore Premium subscription.

 - It is possible to configure one Exchange account per managed Outlook app using this method